ibm-cloud-docs/containers/overview.md

 {: #what-are-containers-overview}

 Containers provide a standard way to package your application's code, configurations, and dependencies into a single unit that can run as a resource-isolated process on a compute server.
 To run your app in Kubernetes on {{site.data.keyword.containerlong_notm}}, you must first containerize your app by creating a container image that you store in a container registry.

+Built on existing Linux container technology (LXC), the open source project that is named Docker defined templates for how to package software into standardized units, called containers, that include all the elements that an app needs to run. {{site.data.keyword.containerlong_notm}} uses `containerd` as the container runtime to deploy containers from Docker container images into your cluster.

+Image
+:   A container image is the base for every container that you want to run.
+Container images are built from a Dockerfile, a text file that defines how to build the image and which build artifacts to include in it, such as the app, the app configuration, and its dependencies.
+Images are always built from other images, making them quick to configure.
+Let someone else do the bulk of the work on an image and then tweak it for your use.

+Registry
+:   An image registry is a place to store, retrieve, and share container images.
+Images that are stored in a registry can either be publicly available (public registry) or accessible by a small group of users (private registry). {{site.data.keyword.containerlong_notm}} offers public images, such as `ibmliberty`, that you can use to create your first containerized app.
+When it comes to enterprise applications, use a private registry like the one that is provided in {{site.data.keyword.cloud_notm}} to protect your images from being used by unauthorized users.

+Container
+:   Every container is created from an image.
+A container is a packaged app with all its dependencies so that the app can be moved between environments and run without changes.
+Unlike virtual machines, containers don't virtualize a device, its operating system, and the underlying hardware.
+Only the app code, run time, system tools, libraries, and settings are packaged inside the container.
+Containers run as isolated processes on Ubuntu compute hosts and share the host operating system and its hardware resources.
+This approach makes a container more lightweight, portable, and efficient than a virtual machine.

+For more information, see the [Docker documentation](https://docs.docker.com/){: external}.
+{: tip}

 ## What compute host infrastructure does {{site.data.keyword.containerlong_notm}} offer?
 {: #what-compute-infra-is-offered}